bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

     :math:`H` and :math:`{\bf x}`.
 Next, we apply a `property <https://en.wikipedia.org/wiki/Determinant#Multiplicativity_and_matrix_groups>`__
-    of determinants which says the determinant of an inverse of a matrix is just the reciprocal of the deteminant of the original matrix.
+    of determinants which says the determinant of an inverse of a matrix is just the reciprocal of the determinant of the original matrix.

     It's a bit strange why we would want to put things back in terms